sudara/melatonin_blur/README.md

 ## Installation

 Melatonin Blur is a JUCE Module.

 If you are new to JUCE modules, don't be scared!
-They are trivial to set up.
+They are easy to set up.

-### Via CMake and git submodules
+### CMake option 1: Submodules

-Add the submodule:

 ```git
 git submodule add -b main https://github.com/sudara/melatonin_blur.git modules/melatonin_blur